mossmatters/phyloscripts/homologizer/readme.md

 # Homologizer

-Uses the setHomeologPhase function in [RevBayes](revbayes.github.io) to adjust the labels in datasets that contain homeologs.
+> "It's too late to homologize..." -Not One Republic

+It's not too late!
+Using the setHomeologPhase function in [RevBayes](revbayes.github.io), gene alignments with pairs of sequences can be adjusted so that labels across genes are homologized.
 Once adjusted, the data from many genes can be analyzed together, for example using a concatenated supermatrix or summary species tree analysis.

 ### Step 0: Input files